ttscoff/fish_files/README.md

 A collection of configuration files and functions for the Fish shell.
 These would be installed in `~/.config/fish/`, though I don't recommend overwriting your current setup wholesale.
 Pick and choose, use this repo as examples for your own exploration.

-## The parts
+## The folders

-__bash_scripts__: some utilities that were too much trouble to port from Bash and work just as well run with hashbangs.
-They just need to be in the $PATH.
+- __bash_scripts__: some utilities that were too much trouble to port from Bash and work just as well run with hashbangs.
+They just need to be in the $PATH (some commands reference my local path, `~/scripts/fish`, which will need updating).

-__completions__: various completion configurations for custom commands.
+- __completions__: various completion configurations for custom commands.

-__custom__: some files I source at login (from `config.fish`), mostly shared functions I prefer to have in memory (as opposed to autoloaded), and some aliases I just haven't gotten around to turning into autoloaded functions yet.
+- __custom__: some files I source at login (from `config.fish`), mostly shared functions I think I need to have in memory (as opposed to autoloaded), and some aliases that don't make great functions.

-__functions__: the motherload.
+- __functions__: the motherload.
 All of my favorite commands (and some experimental ones).
 Most have a description on the function declaration, so you can see it in source or by running the `describe` command that you'll find in this folder (which essentially runs `functions -Dv`, but prettier).

 ## All the functions

 - `64enc`: encode a given image file as base64 and output css background property to clipboard
 - `64font`: encode a given font file as base64 and output css background property to clipboard
 - `__auto_dir`: if command fails see if it\'s a directory or local executable
+- `__best_pager`: Choose the best available pager (opinionated)
+- `__exec_available`: test if command is available
+- `__human_time`: Humanize a time interval for display
 - `__prev_token`: Get the previous token on the command line
 - `__re_extension`: remove extension from word under/before cursor
 - `__regex_from_args`: Helper to create greedy regular expression from multiple arguments